stronnag/mwptools/README.md

 mwptools is tested on x86_64, ia32, and aarch64 architectures (Linux / FreeBSD).

-* There is a "Release" debian package (x86_64, Debian, Ubuntu etc).
+* There is a "Release" Debian package (x86_64, Debian and derivatives).
 * Simple, ["one stop shop" build and install script](https://github.com/stronnag/mwptools/wiki/Building-with-meson-and-ninja/)
 * AUR package 'mwptools-git' for Arch Linux.